Double-Target Collaborative Spectrum Sharing for 6G Hybrid Satellite-Terrestrial Networks with User-Centric Channel Pools: Spectrum Sharing with User-Centric Channel Pools

+} {It can be observed that the optimal channel allocation indicators $z_{ij}$, $\forall i,j$, for~(\ref{eq1}) can be determined once all the maximum achievable $R_{ij}$, $\forall i,j$, are obtained.} In what follows, the problem in~(\ref{eq1}) is solved via a divide-and-conquer approach, i.e., implementing power and channel allocation successively. {Specially, to execute channel allocation efficiently after power allocation, user-centric channel pools are formed for the terrestrial MTs to indicate available channels for each of them with respect to constraints on both CCI and service quality assurance.}

+{Firstly, the maximum achievable $R_{ij}$ for each terrestrial MT in each channel is obtained via power allocation.
+Based on~(\ref{eq1}),} the power allocation subproblem for terrestrial MT $i$ in channel $j$ can be written as

-In (\ref{eq4}a)--(\ref{eq4}c), the average achievable rate of terrestrial MT $i$ is maximized as described in (\ref{eq4}a), subject to the transmit power constraint in (\ref{eq4}b) and the leakage interference constraint to satellite MTs in (\ref{eq4}c).
-The key difficulty of solving the problem lies in the expectation operator $\mathbb{E}$ in (\ref{eq4}a), which actually requires complicated integral operation.
-In the following, we first simplify the problem and then transform it into a standard max-min problem, which can be efficiently solved.
+{With given $\mathfrak{I}_{ij}^s$, (\ref{eq4}) is actually a convex problem~\cite{r15}.} The key difficulty of solving the problem lies in the expectation operator $\mathbb{E}$ in (\ref{eq4}a), which actually requires complicated integral operation. {Fortunately, it has been proved that (\ref{eq4}) can be transformed into} a max-min problem {with a concave-convex objective function}, which can be efficiently solved~\cite{r15, r16}.